 Reassessing your story map on a regular basis is healthy and recommended.
 You can either leave it up on the wall permanently, or you can periodically recreate it, which in and of itself can be an insightful exercise.
 However you do it, the perspective gained from the process is invaluable, both in optimizing the prioritization of user stories and from the discussions and revelations that come from discussing each story with the entire team.

-When to use Story Mapping
+When should you use Story Mapping?

 The great thing about story mapping is that you can start using it during any phase of the product life cycle.